Jae Rhim Lee: FEMA Trailer Project

 The FEMA trailer project was exercised in 2003.
-At that time, New Orleans had the Hurricane Katrina, so the government supplied FEMA trailers as shelters to many homeless people.
-However, people recognized that the FEMA trailers created formaldehyde, a bad chemical gas, which can cause respiratory problems.
-Although the government gave them other shelters to live in, surplus trailers have been keeping producing formaldehyde.
-Therefore, Jae Rhim Lee and the team for environmental justice were asked to find a good way for solving the problem of FEMA trailers.
-She put on many plants on the toxic soils on the surplus trailers, which can relieve soil erosion and purify formaldehyde.
+At that time, New Orleans was experiencing Hurricane Katrina, and the government supplied FEMA trailers as shelters to many of its displaced citizens.
+However, people recognized that the FEMA trailers created formaldehyde, a harmful chemical gas, which can cause respiratory problems.
+Although the government gave them other shelters to live in, surplus trailers kept producing formaldehyde.
+Therefore, Jae Rhim Lee and the team for environmental justice were asked to find a way to solve the problem.
+She applied many different plants to the toxic soils from the surplus trailers, which can relieve soil erosion and purify formaldehyde.